RedisLabs/redislabs-docs/content/rs/clusters/configure/cluster-settings.md

 ### Set time zone

-You can set your time zone in the **Time zone** field.
-This is recommended to make sure the date, time fields, and log entries are shown in your preferred time zone.
+You can change the **Time zone** field to ensure the date, time fields, and log entries in the Cluster Manager UI are shown in your preferred time zone.
+This setting doesn't affect other system logs or services.

 ## Alert settings tab